hissssst/pathex/README.md

 One path can be used to update, get, set, delete a value in the structure!
 And paths can be composed together.
-This composition is very efficent, there's no need to concat lists like `Access` does.
+This composition is very efficient, there's no need to concat lists like `Access` does.

 ```elixir
 # User structure